LPWAN-SCHiC/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ~~~~~~

-{: #Fig--ProtocolArchi title="DoNAS transmission sequence from an Uplink initiated access"}
+{: #Fig--ProtocolTrans title="DoNAS transmission sequence from an Uplink initiated access"}